dbsystel/gitlab-ci-python-library/README.md

 [[_TOC_]]

-# Configuring you project to use gcip
+# Configuring your project to use gcip

 Create a `.gitlab-ci.yaml` with following static content: